New Dynamical Degrees of Freedom from Invertible Transformations: Example of Invertible Disformal Transformation resulting in Mimetic DM

-which clearly exists.
-As we may expect the inverse transformation is going to have some strange features which enable the "removal"\ of particular degrees of freedom.
-This can be glanced from the conformal factor of this transformation which is
+As we may expect the inverse transformation is going to have some special features at the singular points of the Jacobian.
+This can be glanced by differentiating the above conformal factor, which gives

-Its derivative inherits several interesting features from the function $C$ and the relation between $X$ and $Y$.
-Indeed, a direct calculation gives

-We see that the conformal factor will have a minimum corresponding to the maximum of $C$ at $Y=3/2$ which corresponds to $X=9/8$.
-More importantly, the derivative $\partial_{X}Y$ will tend to infinity since the derivative of the inverse function tends to zero for $Y=1$ or $X=1$.
-See \cref{fig:2}.
-Hence the action will be ultra sensitive to $X$ at this point.
-Following our paper \cite{Jirousek:2022rym}, we can be sure that the singular configurations correspond to the Mimetic Gravity \cite{Chamseddine:2013kea}.
+We can see that the derivative $\partial_{X}Y$ will tend to infinity since the derivative of the inverse function tends to zero for $Y=1$ or $X=1$.
+Consequently, the derivative of the conformal factor \eqref{C_inv} will tend to infinity as well, see \cref{fig:2}.